anycable/anycable-rails/docs/channels_state.md

-# Channels State
+# Channel state

-Since channel classes are ephemeral in AnyCable (see [Architecture](../architecture.md)), the following example wouldn't not work out-of-the-box:
+Channel objects are ephemeral when using AnyCable (see [Architecture](../architecture.md)) compared to Action Cable.
+Thus, the following example wouldn't work in AnyCable as expected:

 ```ruby
 class RoomChannel < ApplicationCable::Channel